n0-computer/iroh-blobs/README.md

 # iroh-blobs

-This crate provides blob and collection transfer support for iroh.
-It implements a simple request-response protocol based on blake3 verified streaming.
+This crate provides blob and blob sequence transfer support for iroh.
+It implements a simple request-response protocol based on BLAKE3 verified streaming.

-A request describes data in terms of blake3 hashes and byte ranges.
-It is possible to request blobs or ranges of blobs, as well as collections.
+A request describes data in terms of BLAKE3 hashes and byte ranges.
+It is possible to request blobs or ranges of blobs, as well as entire sequences of blobs in one request.

-The requester opens a quic stream to the provider and sends the request.
-The provider answers with the requested data, encoded as [blake3](https://github.com/BLAKE3-team/BLAKE3-specs/blob/master/blake3.pdf) verified streams, on the same quic stream.
+The requester opens a QUIC stream to the provider and sends the request.
+The provider answers with the requested data, encoded as [BLAKE3](https://github.com/BLAKE3-team/BLAKE3-specs/blob/master/blake3.pdf) verified streams, on the same QUIC stream.

-This crate is usually used together with [iroh](https://crates.io/crates/iroh), but can also be used with normal [quinn](https://crates.io/crates/quinn) connections.
-Connection establishment is left up to the user or a higher level APIs such as the iroh CLI.
+This crate is used together with [iroh](https://crates.io/crates/iroh).
+Connection establishment is left up to the user or higher level APIs.

 ## Concepts

 - **Blob:** a sequence of bytes of arbitrary size, without any metadata.

-- **Link:** a 32 byte blake3 hash of a blob.
+- **Link:** a 32 byte BLAKE3 hash of a blob.

 - **HashSeq:** a blob that contains a sequence of links.
 Its size is a multiple of 32.